Xahau/xahaud/formal_verification/README.md

   denominators kept separate.
 - The entropy tier selector policy for `(fromUNLReport, participantCount, effectiveView, originalView)`.
-- Sidecar aligned-participant counting, full-observation, and quorum-aligned predicates.
+- Sidecar aligned-participant counting, full-observation, quorum-aligned predicates, and active-view mask-counting samples.
-- Export's quorum-only proceed predicate, where `fullObservation` is diagnostic rather than success-gating.
+- Export's quorum-only proceed predicate, where `fullObservation` is diagnostic rather than success-gating, plus quorum-overlap safety predicates.
 - NegativeUNL cap/effective-view arithmetic.
+- View-universe safety predicates and naive-60% regression anchors.

 This is still a model-to-code cross-check, not a proof that the C++ implements the Lean model.
-Its value is narrower and practical: if a production formula or decision ladder changes without the formal model changing too, the gated unit test fails.
+Its value is narrower and practical: if a production formula, decision ladder, or helper predicate changes without the formal model changing too, the gated unit test fails.
+Lake still writes build artifacts under the Lean workspace's `.lake/` directory, so keep this option as a local/CI confidence build rather than a release packaging input.